PudgyDragon/Docker/README.md

-# Docker
+# Dockerered Applications

-(coming soon)
+This is a repository for installation, troubleshooting, and configuration of applications in Docker.

-This is a repository for installation, troubleshooting, and configuring Docker.
+MISP (Coming soon)